packetloop/packetpig/INSTALL.md

     sudo python setup.py install

-Once all the packages are installed the R packages for time series and plotting need to be installed.
+(Optional) Once all the packages are installed the R packages for time series and plotting need to be installed.

     sudo R
     chooseCRANmirror()
     install.packages(c("zoo", "xts","ggplot2"))

 Accept all defaults.
-You may get an error on ggplot2, I am working on it ;)

 Pig and Hadoop require the JAVA_HOME environment variable to be set.